Puppet loads most of its settings from the

 puppet config set for:

 Scriptable config changes in provisioning tools,

-If you find yourself changing many settings at once, try editing the
+If you find yourself changing many settings, edit the

-puppet.conf file instead, or managing it with a template.
+puppet.conf file instead, or manage it with a template.

 sudo puppet config set <SETTING NAME> <VALUE> --section <CONFIG SECTION>